samjaros-luc/OpenMed/README.md

-# OpenMed - A medical database for the modern worldr
+# OpenMed - A medical database for the modern world